lichtara/relational-coherence-hybrid-systems/paper/03_field.md

 It is not reducible to Coherence, which concerns the compatibility of dynamics within a Field.
 Nor is it reducible to Limit, which concerns the differentiation of authority within that relational space.

-Field provides the spatial horizon.
+Field provides the spatial horizon within which agency becomes locatable.
 Coherence provides temporal sustainability.
 Limit provides differentiated boundary.

 Field alone does not secure governability.
 A relational configuration may exist while remaining dynamically incoherent or normatively undifferentiated.